 Some Scottish distilleries use peat smoke during drying.
 This creates the smoky taste found in many Highland and Islay whiskies.

 Traditional whisky production involves three main steps: mashing, fermentation, and distillation.
-During mashing, hot water extracts sugars from the malted grain.
+During mashing, hot water extracts sugar from the malted grain.
 This liquid, called wort, then goes through fermentation with yeast to create alcohol.

 Scottish distillers use copper pot stills for distillation.
 Here, the alcohol gets concentrated to no more than 94.8% ABV.